-- Empower the Officer: Tools for Resiliency and De-escalation; to use personally and professionally
+- Empower the Officer: Communication Tools for De-escalation and Career Resiliency

-- Improve the Department: Recruiting, Improve morale, and Accountability
+- Improve the Department: Recruiting, Improve morale, Accountability

-- Build the Community Relations: Enhance public trust
+- Build the Community Relations: Enhance community policing and public trust

 Emotional Intelligence (EI) is learning to become aware of our emotions, and to acknowledge that emotions drive behavior that can impact others (positively and negatively).
 Learning to manage our emotions, in the moment, is crucial.

-RITE teaches key components of Emotional Intelligence that includes: Emotional Self-Awareness, Behavioral Self-Control, and Ethics and Integrity to improve the public service professional’s EI, at work as well as at home.
+RITE teaches key components of Emotional Intelligence that includes: Emotional Self-Awareness, Behavioral Self-Control, and Ethics and Integrity.
+This combination helps to improve the public service professional’s EI, at work as well as at home.
 Improved de-escalation and cultural diversity awareness starts here.

 Social Intelligence (SI) is how we effectively navigate and negotiate all social relationships and situations.
 Learning and using your EI, is beneficial to improving your SI.

-RITE teaches key components of Social Intelligence that includes: Situational Awareness, Empathy Communication, and Conflict Management skill building lessons to improve the public service professionals SI, on the street, in the department, and at home.
+RITE teaches key components of Social Intelligence that includes: Situational Awareness, Empathy Communication, and Conflict Management.
+These social skill-building lessons help to improve the public service professionals SI, on the street, in the department, and at home.
 Working on one’s Social Intelligence, improves de-escalation skills.

-- Six (6) Modules on Emotional Intelligence (EI) and Social Intelligence (SI), improves De-escalation Communication, enhances mental, emotional, and resiliency health
+- Six (6) Modules on Emotional Intelligence (EI) and Social Intelligence (SI), improves De-escalation Communication, enhances career resiliency and health

 - RITE training improves officer’s personal life, which affects work life, and visa-versa